 Disposing of surplus chemicals

 Never dispose of surplus pesticide or weedkiller down drains or in watercourses.
 If disposal is unavoidable, small quantities should be diluted and sprayed onto permitted plants according to the label instructions, avoiding ponds, watercourses and ditches, and following label recommendations for avoiding harm to wildlife.

 With the recent withdrawal of many garden chemicals, gardeners may possess surplus stocks of pesticides that they are legally not allowed to use.
 When pesticides are withdrawn from the market for economic reasons there is usually a two-year grace period in which to use up remaining stocks.
-More information on which products are withdrawn or approved can be found on the Chemicals Regulation Directorate website.
+More information on which products are withdrawn or approved can be found on the Health and Safety Executive website.

 Contact your local authority's waste disposal section for disposal of larger quantities of out-of-date, surplus, or withdrawn pesticides, as they can advise on which household sites will accept chemicals.
 Locate your nearest local authority chemical disposal facility on the Pesticide Action Network website or Crop Protection Association website.